New York State Law

 must be commenced within three years after the commission thereof.

-of sexual conduct.
+sexual conduct.

 (f) For purposes of a prosecution involving a sexual offense as